Pinqua/Netflix-Clone/README.md

 - Progressive Web App (PWA)
 - Fully responsive and mobile friendly
-- State management using context api
+- State management using context API
-- User authentication + sign in with google
+- User authentication + sign in with Google
-- UI almost similar to netflix
+- UI almost similar to Netflix
 - User can view movie or series info and trailer if available
 - User can search a movie or series